This site requires a more recent version of Adobe Flash Player to function properly.

 This represents the percentage of all global searches conducted on Yahoo.

 Yahoo's market share has been on a gradual decline since the last few years, primarily due to Google's dominance in web search.
-Yahoo's market share decreased from nearly 7.2% in 2009 to roughly 5.4% in 2013.
-We expect Yahoo's market share to decline further by the end of the Trefis forecast period.
+Yahoo's market share decreased from nearly 6.48% in 2010 to roughly 5.37% in 2012.
+However, it improved to 6.47% in 2014.
+Going forward, we expect Yahoo's market share to improve marginally by the end of the Trefis forecast period.

 Trefis considered the following factors for its forecast:

 - Yahoo's partnership with Microsoft improves results

 - Yahoo's partnership with Microsoft, in which Microsoft Bing's search algorithm will power searches that happen on Yahoo, has led to the turn-around that Yahoo expected albeit at a slower pace.

 - Yahoo's market share improved from 10% in January 2014 to 13.8% in January 2015.

 - Inferior brand in search relative to Google

 - Over the years, Yahoo has consistently lost credibility as a search engine to rival and market leader Google, which has consistently maintained its top-spot as the biggest web-brand today.

 - Although improving, Yahoo's search algorithms for both paid and organic listings are still arguably less sophisticated than Google's algorithm.
 Unlike Yahoo, Google's search algorithm has kept pace with relevant algorithm updates.